redis/docs/content/operate/rs/release-notes/rs-7-4-2-releases/_index.md

 ## Version changes

 ### Product lifecycle updates

+#### End-of-life policy extension

+The end-of-life policy for Redis Enterprise Software versions 6.2 and later has been extended to 24 months after the formal release of the subsequent major version.
+For the updated end-of-life schedule, see the [Redis Enterprise Software product lifecycle]({{<relref "/operate/rs/installing-upgrading/product-lifecycle">}}).

+#### Supported upgrade paths

 After August 31, 2024, Redis Enterprise Software versions 6.2.4 and 6.2.8 will not be included in [supported upgrade paths]({{<relref "/operate/rs/installing-upgrading/upgrading/upgrade-cluster#supported-upgrade-paths">}}) for Redis Enterprise Software versions beyond 7.4.x.
 Redis Enterprise Software versions 6.2.10, 6.2.12, and 6.2.18 will continue to be part of the upgrade path.